 Ms. Bierman has lectured on both the history of the Photographs market and on Contemporary color photography.
 Ms. Bierman is a graduate of Middlebury College, Vermont, where she received a Bachelor of Arts degree in the History of Art and Architecture and in Film and Media Cultures.
-She is a USPAP compliant appraiser.

 Videos featuring Emily Bierman